How To Configure Firewall with UFW on Ubuntu 22.04

 It is recommended to keep the default incoming policy as deny for security.

-10. Checking UFW Logs
+10. UFW Checking Logs

 You can enable logging with the command: